mengxr/spark/docs/ml-guide.md

 JavaSQLContext jsql = new JavaSQLContext(jsc);

 // Prepare training data.
-// We use LabeledPoint, which is a case class.
-Spark SQL can convert RDDs of case classes
+// We use LabeledPoint, which is a JavaBean.
+Spark SQL can convert RDDs of JavaBeans
-// into SchemaRDDs, where it uses the case class metadata to infer the schema.
+// into SchemaRDDs, where it uses the bean information to infer the schema.
 List<LabeledPoint> localTraining = Lists.newArrayList(
   new LabeledPoint(1.0, Vectors.dense(0.0, 1.1, 0.1)),
   new LabeledPoint(0.0, Vectors.dense(2.0, 1.0, -1.0)),